dconlrn/dconlrn.github.io/mlyw.md

 > **The Model**

 > Once you have the above questions answered and based on them
-> - Import the dataset first or initialize the data your gonna feed into this model, get it ready.
+> - Import the dataset first or initialize the data you're gonna feed into this model, get it ready.
-> - Decide which parts of the library code your going to use to create a model because the kind of model you are going to create is going to be dependent upon the answers to the above questions.
+> - Decide which parts of the library code you're going to use to create a model because the kind of model you are going to create is going to be dependent upon the answers to the above questions.

 > **Training and Testing**